Athiya Shetty

 Athiya Shetty (born 5 November 1992) is a former Indian actress who worked in Hindi films.
 The daughter of actor Suniel Shetty, she made her acting debut with the romantic action Hero (2015), which earned her the Stardust Award for Superstar of Tomorrow – Female nomination.
 Following leading roles in the romantic comedy Mubarakan (2017) and the comedy drama Motichoor Chaknachoor (2019), she quit acting.

 Early life

-Shetty was born on 5 November 1992 to actor Suniel Shetty and director Mana Shetty in Bombay (now Mumbai).
+Athiya Shetty was born on 5 November 1992 in Bombay, Maharashtra to actor Sunil Shetty and director Mana Shetty.
 While her father hails from the Tulu-speaking Bunt community, her mother was born to a Punjabi Hindu mother and a Gujarati Muslim father.
 She has a younger brother, Ahan Shetty, who also became an actor after debuting in the film Tadap (2021).

 Shetty studied at the Cathedral and John Connon School and later shifted to the American School of Bombay.
 While there, she participated in school plays alongside Shraddha Kapoor and Tiger Shroff.
 She relocated to New York City to enroll at the New York Film Academy, as she wanted to act in films.